HCSA- Documenting the Legacy of Hawaiian Channel Swimming with Worldclass Standards

 Noticia de última hora: Graco Morlan de México intenta un doble cruce del canal Moloka'i y establece el récord del cruce más rápido de O'ahu a Moloka'i con un tiempo de 15:33, superando el récord existente de 16:15 establecido por el Dr. Harry Huffaker en 1972. ¡Felicitaciones a este excelente equipo que incluye (de izquierda a derecha) a Jorge, Graco, Irina y Tania!

 News Flash: Steven Minaglia consults on the first successful 2024 season Molokaʻi Channel crossing by Colby Dimsdale and organizes the second successful crossing in 2024 by Petar Stoychev.
-Departure times were April 12, 2024 at 3:03 AM for Colby and May 14, 2024 at 3:01 AM for Petar consistent with HCSA and Maui Nui Swim's suggested windows to reduce cookiecutter shark contact.
+Departure times were April 12, 2024 at 3:03 AM for Colby and May 14, 2024 at 3:01 AM for Petar consistent with HCSA's suggested moon and tidal phases to reduce cookiecutter shark contact.

 Left to right: Colby Dimsdale, Steven Minaglia, Matt McGillicuddy